 In addition, California law prevents us from asking you to “opt in” for a year after you “opt out.”
 We are allowed to tell you, however, if a specific transaction requires a transfer of data to a third party.
 We may alert you if a transaction requires a transfer to a third party so that you can opt in if you would like to continue with the transaction.

 Minors.
 We do not “sell” the data of people under 16, and do not intend to collect data related to people who are under 13.

 Exceptions to the opt out.
 The law creates several exceptions that are important for you to be aware of.

 We are allowed to transfer data to a “service provider” even if you opt out.
 The law does not consider that kind of transfer to be a “sale.”
 A service provider is a business that agrees not to use your information for any purpose other than providing the services specified in our contract.
 For example, we transfer data to business partners to provide data security and detect fraud.
 Those businesses are “service providers.”
 Even if you opt out, we will continue to transfer data to our service providers.

 We are also allowed to transfer your data to a third party where you direct the transfer or direct us to interact with the third party.
 For example, if you direct us to use a specific payment method to pay for your order, even if you have opted out, we will still transfer the data necessary to process your order.

 Collecting information and using it ourselves is not a “sale.”
 Opting out of the “sale” of your data does not prevent us from continuing to collect and process your personal information.
-You can learn more about how and why we collect personal information at our Notice of Collection.

 The “opt out” only applies to “personal information.”
 This is information that is or is capable of being linked to you.
 We use anonymization and pseudonymization to protect privacy.
 That data is not “personal information.”
 Opting out will not limit our transfer of that data to third parties.